lfeutre/lmud/README.md

 ## Current Status

-ErlyMUD presents what's currently at least a minimally playable environment.
+λMUD presents what's currently at least a minimally playable environment.
 It's possible to connect, create a password-protected user account, and log in to the game.
 Once there, you can communicate with other players, walk around between rooms, and handle items.